 Courses in Finance Minor

-All students complete these three courses:
+All students complete these two courses:

 - FIN 3270 - Financial Markets and Institutions

 Flow of funds and interest-price movements in money and capital markets.
-Supply of loanable funds and demand for funds in the mortgage loan market, consumer credit market, corporate securities markets, and markets for government securities and municipal obligations.
+Supply of loanable funds and demand for funds in mortgage loan market, consumer credit market, corporate securities markets, and markets for government securities and municipal obligations.
 Consideration of effects on financial markets of Federal Reserve and Treasury policies.